 Zomato clocks over 30 pc net profit loss in Q2, to raise Rs 8,500 crore via QIP

+Zomato clocks over 30 pc fall in net profit in Q2, to raise Rs 8,500 crore via QIP

 Zomato's board also approved the plans to raise Rs 8,500 crore via the qualified institutional placement (QIP) route, as per a regulatory filing, as the competition in the quick commerce space grows.

-NEW DELHI: Online food aggregator Zomato on Tuesday reported over 30 per cent loss in net profit at Rs 176 crore (quarter-on-quarter) in the July-September period, from Rs 253 crore in the previous quarter (Q1 FY25).
+NEW DELHI: Online food aggregator Zomato on Tuesday reported over 30 per cent loss in net profit at Rs 176 crore (quarter-on-quarter) in the July-September period, from Rs 253 crore in the previous quarter (Q1 FY 2024 - 25).

 Zomato's board also approved the plans to raise Rs 8,500 crore via the qualified institutional placement (QIP) route, as per a regulatory filing, as the competition in the quick commerce space grows.